manoa-gg/Superstore_Analysis/README.md

 ## ⁉️ Notes & Limitations
 - The `Is New Customer` flag is a simplification.
 A more robust implementation would require a complete transaction history to accurately identify a customer's first order.
 - CAC is calculated using Discount Amount as a proxy for marketing spend.
 A real-world calculation would include all marketing and sales expenses.
 - The analysis is based on historical data.
 Market conditions and customer behavior can change.
-- CAC is calculated using Discount Amount as a proxy for marketing spend.
-A real-world calculation would include all marketing and sales expenses.
-- The analysis is based on historical data.
-Market conditions and customer behavior can change.